 - Shutting down emotionally and refusing to share feelings

-- A drastic drop in grades or sharp increase in skipping school
+- A drastic drop in grades

 - Withdrawal from family and friends

 Here are some tips on helping your adopted adolescent:

 - Educate yourself through books or workshops run by agencies with post-adoption services.

 - Join an adoptive parent support group.
 Consider a support group for your adopted teen.

 - Start talking openly about adoption issues when your child is young.
 If you have not been comfortable doing that, it may be especially difficult by the time your child is a teen.
 However, it is never too late.